 Both characters eventually explore a sunken ship, which is filled with unstable floorboards, falling tridents, and a corridor in which the player(s) must run before it completely fills with water.
 At the end of the sunken ship is a boss fight against a shark, which is likely inspired by the shark chase scene from The Little Mermaid.
 The shark moves fast and is only vulnerable to attack when attacking.

 Following on from the sunken ship in the previous stage, Mickey and Donald will find themselves jumping out of a fishbowl and in a giant library, much like the fourth stage of Castle of Illusion.
 Throughout the library are enemies themed after stationery, jars full of sugar cubes that the player(s) can fall into and explore, and magic boxes that will teleport them to other areas.
-Mickey and Donald travelling together will also enter a Christmas present and explore a Christmas-themed level, while Donald alone will enter a picture book where everything is made up of words.
+Mickey and Donald traveling together will also enter a Christmas present and explore a Christmas-themed level, while Donald alone will enter a picture book where everything is made up of words.

 Just like its predecessor, the player(s) will be traveling through a cookie-themed area, this time by entering a cookie tin.
 When entering this area alone, Mickey will ride on a cork fired out of a champagne bottle into space, collecting items and avoiding burning stars.
 The boss of this stage is Madam Mim from The Sword in the Stone, who flies about on her broom and periodically landing to unleash a magic attack.
 The type of attack she uses is determined by the colour of her crystal ball.

 The Magic Box

 The mysterious box from the introduction sequence appears outside the cookie tin and transports Mickey and Donald to a land inspired by the Queen of Heart's castle from Alice in Wonderland.
 The first area has Mickey and Donald use magic spells to command card soldiers into serving as platforms.
 At the end, the player(s) must stand on dice to open the way forward.
 Only one of them actually opens the way; the rest either do nothing or send the player(s) back to earlier parts of the area.

-Travelling alone, Mickey will jump through a mirror and walk through a crazy hallway while avoiding falling chandeliers, flying tableware, and holes that suddenly appear in the floor, while Donald will have to navigate a multi-floor hedge maze and find the exit.
+Traveling alone, Mickey will jump through a mirror and walk through a crazy hallway while avoiding falling chandeliers, flying tableware, and holes that suddenly appear in the floor, while Donald will have to navigate a multi-floor hedge maze and find the exit.
 In a co-op game, Mickey and Donald will find themselves in a room with multiple doors, and they must go through these doors and replay short sections of previous stages.

 Both characters will eventually delve deeper into the Magic Master's domain, jumping across holes, riding chariots over spikes, and fighting card soldiers, eventually reaching the Magic Master himself (who resembles Pete) for the final showdown.
 Mickey and Donald have to jump onto the platforms and attack his face to defeat him.

-World of Illusion was eventually re-released as one of the 42 built-in games in all regional variants of the Mega Drive Mini.
+The game was eventually re-released as one of the 42 built-in games in all regional variants of the Mega Drive Mini.

 |Language||Localised Name||English Translation|